OctopusDeploy/blog/blog/2024-08/efs-eks/index.md

 ![Copy the EFS ID number](aws-efs-myefs-id.png)

-8. Click the `Network` tab to view the assigned `Security groups`.
+8. Click the **Network** tab to view the assigned **Security groups**.
 EFS selects the default security groups for the VPC when it gets created.

 ![Review the assigned security groups](aws-efs-network.png)

-In my case, the eskctl tool created its own security groups, so I needed to update them to the appropriate groups.
-To update the groups, click Manage, then update the groups assigned to the EKS nodes.
+In my case, the eskctl tool created its own security groups, so I had to update them to the appropriate groups.

+To update the groups, click **Manage**, then update the groups assigned to the EKS nodes.

 ![Assign the correct security groups](aws-efs-security-groups.png)